TimescaleDB Deployment Script β Admin Guide

 If

-, the script validates S3 parameters before install.
+--backup-enabled true, the script validates S3 parameters before install.

 What the script generates under the hood